Medically reviewed by Drugs.com. Last updated on Jan 31, 2022.

 There is no way to prevent psoriatic arthritis.

-The main treatment is to take nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
+The initial treatment is usually nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
 Corticosteroids such as prednisone, taken by mouth, are used only occasionally, because they may cause significant side effects when taken long-term and the psoriasis tends to flare up when the drug is stopped.
 Occasional injections of a steroid can help when joints are severely inflamed.

 When the condition is more severe, drugs such as hydroxychloroquine (Plaquenil) or methotrexate (Folex, Rheumatrex) often relieve symptoms or reduce joint inflammation.
 However, it is uncertain whether they protect the joints from damage.
 Rare reports linking hydroxychloroquine to worsening psoriasis have led some doctors to avoid this medication.

-Sulfasalazine (Azulfidine), an anti-inflammatory agent used to treat inflammatory bowel disease, helps some people with psoriatic arthritis.
-Another anti-inflammatory medication, cyclosporine (Neoral, Sandimmune), is occasionally used.
-However, this medicine can damage the kidneys, so it is usually used only for people who have not responded to other treatments.
-Newer, injectable medicines, including adalimumab (Humira), Etanercept (Enbrel), infliximab (Remicade), and golimumab (Simponi) can be highly effective, but because they are only available by injection and are quite expensive, they are reserved for people with psoriatic arthritis that does not respond to other treatments.
+Sulfasalazine (Azulfidine), an anti-inflammatory agent used to treat inflammatory bowel disease and rheumatoid arthritis and leflunomide (Arava), another treatment for rheumatoid arthritis can be helpful for some people with psoriatic arthritis.
+Newer, injectable medicines, including adalimumab (Humira), certolizumab (Cimzia), etanercept (Enbrel), golimumab (Simponi), infliximab (Remicade), abatacept (Orencia), ixekizumb (Taltz), secukinumab (Cosentyx) and ustekinumab (Stelara) can be highly effective, but because they are only available by injection and are quite expensive, they are reserved for people with psoriatic arthritis who do not improve enough with other treatments.
+Two oral medications, apremilast (Otezla) and tofacitinib (Xeljanz) were also recently approved by the FDA for psoriatic arthritis.

 When joints deteriorate despite aggressive medical therapy, your doctor may recommend surgery to reconstruct or replace the joint, especially if the pain is localized and intense and you have difficulty functioning.